 - Not Completely Waterproof

 2. Overall Runner-Up: Coleman Twin LED

-If you like it bright, then you`ll love the 390-lumen Coleman Twin LED, our runner-up for best overall camping lantern.
+If you like it bright, then you`ll love the 390-lumen Coleman Twin LED, our runner-up for best camping lantern for overall use.

-This Coleman lantern sports a classic design, adjustable brightness (from ultra-low to ultra-high), and good water resistance (use it in rain – but don`t get it too wet).
+This Coleman lantern sports a classic design, adjustable brightness (from ultra-low to ultra-high), and good water resistance (use it in rain – but don`t submerge it in water).